erashish41/Office-Employee-Management-System-Django-DRF/README.md

 - Environment: Virtual Environment (venv)

-# Step to do for Djanog DRF project :
+# Step to do for Djanog DRF project:
 - Follow these steps to set up and run your Django DRF project successfully
 - Make sure Python is installed: python --version
 - If not, download it from https://www.python.org/downloads/